 What do we own?

-The red pipes in the picture below.
+The orange pipes in the picture below.
 Pipes that drain your own home, but lie outside your boundary and pipes serving both you and your neighbours are probably our responsibility.

 What does the council own?